 Processing an application for registration is undertaken as quickly as possible.
 A party applying under the 200 members criterion should allow up to six weeks for processing to be completed.
 The time will be considerably less for a party with federal registration.

-NOTE: Section 156 of the Act states that no political party may apply for registration in the Northern Territory less than six months out from a general NT Legislative Assembly election.
+Please be aware that section 156 of the Act states that no political party may apply for registration in the Northern Territory less than six months out from a general Legislative Assembly election.